The Hon. Peter M. Elliott Award

 The OCBF Board of Directors believed it was important to establish a tradition in honor of one of the true pioneers of the Orange County bankruptcy community.
 Without exception, everyone approached regarding the establishment of the Honorable Peter M. Elliott Award believed that no member of the Orange County bankruptcy community more richly deserved the honor.
 This award was established to honor the contributions of Judge Elliott and to honor those who have served this community with distinction during their careers.

-Biannually members are asked to nominate fellow members who best embody the characteristics exemplified by Judge Elliott both during his practice and while on the bench.
+The OCBF Board of Directors asks members to nominate fellow members who best embody the characteristics exemplified by Judge Elliott both during his practice and while on the bench.
 Original and longtime members of the OCBF will fondly remember Judge Elliott based on the characteristics and attributes described above.
 Newer members, and there are many, will greatly benefit from learning about Judge Elliott.
 It is the hope and purpose of the OCBF that, by continuing this tradition, its members will be encouraged to emulate Judge Elliott in their practice.

 To avoid any appearance of impropriety, judges cannot serve on the selection committee nor be eligible for the award.
 However, Judges James N. Barr (Ret.) and Erithe A. Smith have been instrumental in establishing the criteria for the award.
 Nominees are ineligible to serve on the committee.
 The award recipient will be selected exclusively by this committee and will be announced in advance of the presentation of the award.